 Shorthorn genetics have subsequently been used in the development of over 40 breeds across the world.
 It is a breed that is certainly gaining in popularity here in Ireland.
 In the USA and Canada Dairy Shorthorn cattle are referred to as the Milking Shorthorn.

-Shorthorn cows have a good temperament and are easy to milk.
+Dairy Shorthorn cows have a good temperament and are easy to milk.
 Milk yields can be high (around 8,000 kg per lactation) and with a good protein ratio.
 Another plus is their longevity.
 Some cows produce 5 lactations in their lifetime.

 When used in beef production, the Shorthorn gain weight efficiently and are suitable for low-input systems.
-Animals finish quite early and the beef is well marbled adding to the tenderness of the meat.
+Animals finish quite early and the beef is well marbled adding to the tenderness and quality of the meat.
 Average carcass yields are around 60%.

 Cows reach around 800 kilos in weight, mature bulls around 990 kilos.
 Calves are usually relatively small (at around 38 kilos) and it is reported that over 97% of births require no assistance.
 Cows can breed again quickly while heifers usually reach puberty at under a year old.

 Shorthorn bulls are considered to be quieter than other breeds.
 They have high libidos and the breed has excellent fertility.
 The Shorthorn has the ability to cross well with virtually any breed.
+If you are interested in buying Dairy Shorthorn cattle, please get in touch.